ethereum-optimism/design-docs/ecosystem/supersim.md

 2. **Forking mode**:
     a.
 Orchestrator acquires L1 reference block to get the latest L2 height for forking using l2-fork-state-finder.
     b.
 Orchestrator gets appropriate chain configs from the superchain registry using the chain-config-loader.
     c.
-Orchestrator starts the requested chains at determined L2 block height
+Orchestrator starts the requested chains at determined L2 block height.
     d.
-Orchestrator applies genesis to each chain using the genesis-applier
+Orchestrator applies genesis to each chain using the genesis-applier.
     e.
-Orchestrator starts op-simulator and offers interface between anvil instances and op-simulator
+Orchestrator starts op-simulator and offers interface between anvil instances and op-simulator.
     f.
 Orchestrator monitors status of running local anvil instances.